chhaymatt/employeeCreator/README.md

 -   Add scroll to bottom if there are any errors when adding or updating an employee
 -   Rearrange order of Messages
 -   Update README to include documentation on setting up an AWS Elastic Beanstalk and how to create a .war file

+### 29/02/2023 - Fixing issues

+-   Update meta tags to include the AWS Beanstalk link
+-   Fix form reset after adding a new employee by adding a useEffect

 ---